Harem pants

 The Harem Girl, drawn by Bert Green for Puck, March 1911.
-A Western woman wearing the then newly fashionable 'harem' look.
-Although the style would not catch on long term in the West.
+A Western woman wearing the then newly fashionable 'harem' look, although the style would not catch on for long term in the West.

 Harem pants or harem trousers are baggy, long pants caught in at the ankle.
 Early on, the style was also called a harem skirt.
 Inspired by Middle East clothing styles, especially şalvar (Turkish trousers), so-called 'harem pants/skirts' were introduced to Western fashion by designers such as Paul Poiret around 1910.
 The term 'harem pants' subsequently became popular in the West as a generic term for baggy trousers caught in at the ankle that suggest the Turkish style, or similar styles such as bloomers, the South Asian shalwar and patiala salwar; the Bosnian dimije; sirwal (as worn by Zouaves); and the Ukrainian sharovary.

 Early 20th century

 19th century Algerian woman wearing the traditional pants which inspired 'harem pants'.